Check Out This Car Maintenance Checklist for Vintage Car Owners

 Being a vintage car owner is no small task, and keeping up with maintenance and insurance can prove burdensome without the proper resources in place.
 Following this car maintenance checklist will help you to prevent your pride and joy from becoming just another jalopy off the road.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on classic car maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr